 - Information for families about coronavirus and pancreatic cancer

 This page explains who may be at risk of becoming more seriously ill if they were to get coronavirus, and information for people who were shielding – such as people having chemotherapy.
-There is also information about what social distancing guidance means for people with pancreatic cancer, and support bubbles and extended households.
+There is also information about what social distancing guidance means for people with pancreatic cancer, and how to stay safe.

 Who is more at risk of getting ill from coronavirus?